 The South End Landmark District and Protection Area were designated in 1983.

-All exterior work at front facades, all exterior work at rooftops (when visible from a public way), and all exterior work at side and rear elevations (when side and rear elevations face a public way or permanent public open space) are subject to the review of the South End Landmark District Commission.
+All exterior work at front facades, all exterior work at rooftops (when visible from a public way), and all exterior work at side and rear elevations (when side and rear elevations face a public way) are subject to the review of the South End Landmark District Commission.
 A Certificate of Appropriateness, Design Approval, or Exemption Application must be submitted to and approved by the Commission prior to beginning any exterior work that is subject to Commission review.
 See the Standards and Criteria for the South End Landmark District Commission for further information.

 In the South End Landmark District Protection Area, only certain items of work are subject to review.
 See the South End Landmark District Protection Area Standards and Criteria for further information.

 Applications, application instructions, and a schedule of filing deadlines and hearing dates are available below.
 To save time and costs, property owners and developers are encouraged to contact staff early on in the project planning process, in order to obtain information on compliance with guidelines.